jtpio/jtpio.github.io/_drafts/2015-08-02-puzzle-chessboard-pawns-square.md

 ### Verifying with a program
 Now that we have a formula valid for the general case, it would be interesting to experimentally verify its validity with the program.

-1. Define puzzle parameters n and m (8 and 8 for example)
+1. Define the parameters n and m (8 and 8 for example)
 2. Put 4 pawns randomly on the board.
-The 4 pawns have to occupy different positions.
+The 4 pawns have to be place at different positions.
 3. Determine whether the pawns form a square or not.
 If yes, count that round as successful.
 4. Repeat from step 2, a lot of times.
-5. The probability is obtained by dividing the number of successful attempts (forming a square) by the number of iterations.
+5. The probability is obtained by dividing the number of successful attempts (forming a square) by the number of total iterations.

-## More

-Add a 3D matplotlib graph plotting the equation for m and n from 2 to 1000 for example and look at the shape of the surface?
+This scenario can be easily implemented in Python.

+{% highlight python %}
+import random
+from collections import Counter

+# The size of the board
+N = 8
+M = 8

+# One round consists of placing 4 pawns randomly on a board.
+def round():
+    points = []
+    while len(points) < 4:
+        p = random.randint(0,N-1), random.randint(0,M-1)
+        if p not in points:
+            points.append(p)

+    dists = []
+    for p in points:
+        for v in points:
+            if p != v:
+                dists.append((p[0]-v[0])**2 + (p[1]-v[1])**2)

+    c = list(Counter(dists))
+    # Square if there are exactly 2 different distances
+    # and one should be double the other (since we talk in squares
+    # and not actual ditances)
+    return len(c) == 2 and (c[1] == 2*c[0] or c[0] == 2*c[1])

+T, s = 1000000, 0
+# Repeat many times
+for i in range(T):
+    square = round()
+    s += 1 if square else 0

+print ('Probablity to form a square:', s / T)

+{% endhighlight %}

+Which outputs:

+{% highlight text %}
+Probablity to form a square: 0.000518
+{% endhighlight %}

+The value is pretty close to the calculated one.
+Of course it is not exactly equal, and running the program again would output a different value.
+But it is approximately equal, and it is a good way to verify that the **order of magnitude is good**.

 ## Conclusion
 Once again, nice puzzle, without having to be too complicated.
 Even though in the beginning I had no idea what probability to expect for a 8x8 chess board, I have to admit I am a bit surprised by how low the value is.

+The formula says that the chances become smaller and smaller as $$ n $$ and $$ m $$ get bigger.
+This could be visualized by plotting a 3D representation of the formula and looking at the shape generated.

-However it is once again enjoyable to mix both pure math and computer science for fun.
+Still, it is once again enjoyable to mix both pure math and computer science for fun.

 Some might say these kind of puzzles are completely useless.
 Yet I found them of interest.

 Ask someone: "What do you think is the chance of forming a square by placing four pawns randomly on a chess board?"
 It could be amusing to see if the predictions are close the real number or not.